 Computing

+Creativity and engagement is paramount.
 Students look forward to their lessons with staff who are enthusiastic and passionate about Computing and IT.
-We can offer qualifications that are accessible and engaging for all and equip students with the skills that will help them to achieve what they want out of life and ignite an interest in technology and innovation.
+We offer qualifications that are accessible and engaging for all.

 Year 8